How do I make an appointment?

 When my booking window is open.
 You will fill out the form on my booking page and include as much information as you can so I can get a good idea about your piece and if I’m the right artist to take it on.
 I do not do scheduling through social media, however I do announce all my booking dates and cancellations on my instagram stories or my email subscription.
 If you don’t have social media, keep an eye on my booking page here, as I’ll be updating it when my books are open.
 I do not book appointments unless I have specifically announced that my books are open or I’m filling a cancellation, so while you’re welcome to submit an inquiry anytime you will only be able to get a slot if you submit it during my booking window.

 What do you charge?

-Ink Therapy Studios has a $60 shop minimum and all artists work at $125/hr.
+My minimum is $80 and I work at $150/hr.
 The amount of time your tattoo takes will depend on the size, style, detail, and placement, so the more information you can give me about your piece the better I’ll be able to provide an accurate price estimate.
 If you have a particular budget that you need to stay in, please let me know in your initial email.

 What’s the design process like?

 While you are more than welcome to come to the shop and discuss your piece in person, I am very comfortable doing consultations via email as I work with a lot of clients who are not local.
 Once I get a good idea of your piece and the price estimate, we’ll secure your appointment date.
 I’ll likely be in contact with you throughout the creation of your design to get inspiration images and references so I know that I’m creating something that fits your style!
 I do no send out emails of the designs.
 I have had several drawings designs taken to other artists.
 If you'd like to see the design ahead of time we can arrange time before your appointment.